adamk72/BuildALambdaTextAdventure/README.md

 ### Coding Todos

-- [] Next: Properly update the Character's location when moving
+- [] Next: Properly update the Character's location when moving.
+- [] Add proper testing back in since I'm learning from AI but results need to be confirmed.
-- [x] Get basic launch structure into place
+- [x] Get basic launch structure into place.
 - [x] Abstract things like the ":quit" command or "REPL> " prompt out of the code; what if I want to easily change or i18n those words?
 - [x] On launch, the command selections should be dynamic, based on what is pulled from the JSON files.
 - [] Convert the old code over from String to Text only.